-Separately, in May and June 2008, China's Ministry of Health (MOH) published procedures for the centralized tender of certain medical devices.
-These tendering procedures built on a 2007 MOH measure establishing a centralized procurement system for medical devices for the stated purposes of reigning in escalating healthcare costs and ensuring high-quality healthcare.
+Separately, in 2008, China's Ministry of Health (MOH) published procedures for the centralized tender of certain medical devices.
+These tendering procedures built on a 2007 MOH measure establishing a centralized procurement system for medical devices for the stated purposes of reigning in escalating healthcare costs and ensuring highquality healthcare.
 The United States and U.S. industry immediately expressed concern to the Chinese government that MOH's tendering procedures could operate to unfairly disadvantage high-quality, advanced technology products, a large proportion of which are made by U.S. companies.
-In response to these concerns, at the September 2008
+In response to these concerns, at the September 2008 JCCT meeting, China agreed to hold discussions with the United States and U.S. industry to ensure that MOH's tendering policies are fair and transparent and that the quality and innovation of medical devices are given adequate consideration in purchasing decisions.
+MOH subsequently entered into discussions directly with U.S. industry.
+During the run-up to the December 2010 JCCT, U.S. industry presented a risk-based approach to medical device classification based on Global Harmonization Task

-JCCT meeting, China agreed to hold discussions with the United States and U.S. industry to ensure that MOH's tendering policies are fair and transparent and that the quality and innovation of medical devices are given adequate consideration in purchasing decisions.
-MOH has since entered into discussions directly with U.S. industry.
-In 2010, the United States will continue to work closely with U.S. industry and promote a cooperative resolution of U.S. concerns.
+Force principles.
+In 2011, the United States will continue to work closely with U.S. industry and to promote a cooperative resolution of U.S. concerns.